Posterior Differential Regularization with f-divergence for Improving Model Robustness: Model

-For all tasks considered in this work, an input text sequence is divided into subword units $w_t, t=1, \ldots, T$.
+\textbf{BERT Representation:} For all tasks considered in this work, an input text sequence is divided into subword units $w_t, t=1, \ldots, T$.
 The tokenized input sequence is then transformed into embeddings, $\xvec_1, \ldots, \xvec_T\in\RR^n$, through a token encoder, which combines a token embedding, a (token) position embedding and a segment embedding (i.e., which text span the token belongs to) by element-wise summation.
 The embedding layer is used as the input to multiple transformer layers \cite{vaswani2017attention} to generate the contextual representations, $\hvec_1, \ldots, \hvec_T\in\RR^d$, which are the hidden states of the last layer of the BERT model.
-For all robust learning techniques, we sample noise vectors $\epsilon_1, \ldots, \epsilon_T$ from $\mathcal{N}(0, c^2I)$, and add them to the token embeddings as the noisy input, \ie $\xvec_1+\epsilon_1, \ldots, \xvec_T+\epsilon_T$.
+For all regularizations, we sample noise vectors $\epsilon_1, \ldots, \epsilon_T$ from $\mathcal{N}(0, I)$, and normalize each vector into L2 unit vector.
+The noise input is then constructed by adding the normalized noise vector to the token embeddings, \ie $\xvec_1+c\epsilon_1, \ldots, \xvec_T+c\epsilon_T$.
+Here, we fix $c=1\mathrm{e}{-3}$ in this paper.